 - Use an oil with a lower smoke point like olive oil or avocado oil to reduce the likelihood of burning.
 I also think this is a safer option when frying food at home, especially in an open pan on the stove.

 - Don't put too much oil in the pan.
 As you probably know, oil can "pop" when it's too hot and yes it hurts.
-This is why I recommend only using 2 Tbsp of oil per batch of chicken tenders.
+I recommend only using 2 tablespoon of oil per batch of chicken tenders.
 It's just enough to cook the tenders but you won't have excess oil heating up in the pan to "pop".

 - Wait until the pan is hot to place the chicken in.
 This allows the chicken to "fry" in the oil instead of just soaking it up.

 - Use the right tools.
 A spatula or tongs are best to flip the chicken over.
-Try not to use a fork if you can as it's not long enough.
+Try not to use a fork if you can - it's not long enough.

 - Watch the heat carefully.
 If you start to see the pan smoking or the chicken is getting too dark, reduce the heat to medium-low.